 In January 2016 I achieved my first 10K run and that inspired me to enter my first ever running event "The Two Castles" I was very apprehensive at first, but I didn't feel alone as other ladies in the group were running with me.
-After this 10K event I felt that I needed another challenge and so I entered the Birmingham Half Marathon and completed this in October 2016, my greatest achievement yet!
-Not stopping there this year I have entered the Liverpool Rock & Roll Marathon in May 2017.
+After this 10K event I felt that I needed another challenge and so I entered the Birmingham Half Marathon and completed it in October 2016, not stopping there I completed the Liverpool Rock & Roll Marathon in May 2017.
 Running has also enabled me to combine another passion of mine raising money for Mind a charity close to my heart.

-Being with RLAG you are supported and encouraged by so many other ladies, it feels like being a part of one big happy family, so much so and because of my love for running I decided I wanted to become a running leader in order to help others to get the most out of the group, be it just for enjoyment, to keep fit and healthy or to help build self confidence.
+Being with RLAG you are supported and encouraged by so many other ladies, it feels like being a part of one big happy family, so much so and because of my love for running I decided I wanted to become a running leader in November 2016 to help others to get the most out of the group, be it just for enjoyment, to keep fit and healthy or to help build self-confidence.